 I am a Christian and a novelist, and I have a confession to make: I love Flannery O’Connor–that wicked-sharp Southern writer who made fun of religious hypocrites and put swear words in her characters’ mouths; a Catholic who watched her loosely styled protagonists die in ditches without a shred of sympathy for them.
 What I mean is, I love her like I wish we could have been best friends, and I could have taken care of her when her Lupus got bad.
 Her writing is a Swiss train, hurtling me to her destination, warning me not to get too comfortable.
 I can hardly catch my breath, but I keep coming back for more because she promises not to lie.

 This only seems strange if I admit something else: I suffer from depression, anxiety, and the occasional suspicion that God isn’t actually good.
 I have to fight for joy, as John Piper says, and this requires me to cull what goes into my mind.
 I don’t watch most of what’s on Netflix.
 I don’t listen to the news.
-I don’t hang out on social media.
+I don’t hang out much on social media.
 So why would I avoid all that and then choose to read novels about the ugly side of human existence?
 Why would I want to see my own secret sins mocked on the page?
 Because O’Conner sees our ugliness and still manages to believe in God, which makes me feel strangely hopeful.
 And because, as a writer, I can’t run away from reality if I want to tell a good and true story myself.

 Of course, reality is as complicated as a good novel, as I learned when my family and I moved from the U.S. to India.
-During our time overseas, we were tempted, in newsletters and in social media updates, to shade what we were experiencing to fit our American readers’ expectations, painting India either as too beautiful (the spices!) or beyond hope (sex slavery, beggars everywhere!).
+During our time overseas, we were tempted, in newsletters and in social media updates, to shade what we experienced to fit our American readers’ expectations, painting India either as too beautiful (the spices!) or beyond hope (sex slavery, beggars everywhere!).
 But, of course, real life is what my mother calls an ugly mix.
 There’s beauty and pain, the divine and ordinary, in every moment.